 - 1 teaspoon vanilla extract

 - 1 cup all-purpose flour

 - 1 teaspoon baking soda

 - 3 ounces 53% cacao dark baking chocolate, coarsely chopped

-- Place chocolate and butter in a large bowl; add boiling water and stir until smooth.
-Stir in the sugar, buttermilk, egg and extracts.
-Combine the flour, baking soda and salt; beat into chocolate mixture just until blended.
+- Preheat oven to 350°.
+Pour boiling water over chocolate and butter; stir until smooth.
+Cool slightly.
+Whisk in sugar, buttermilk, egg and extracts.
+Combine flour, baking soda and salt; whisk into chocolate mixture just until blended.

 - Transfer to a 9-in. round baking pan coated with cooking spray.
-Bake at 350° for 18-22 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 10 minutes before removing from pan to a wire rack to cool completely.
+Bake until a toothpick inserted in center comes out clean, 18-22 minutes.
+Cool 10 minutes before removing from pan to a wire rack to cool completely.
 Place rack on a waxed paper-lined baking sheet.